 According to other investigators, the fact that many bacteria possess flagella indicates that these organisms descended from simple flagellated forms and perhaps these forms have also given, rise to the, green algae.
 There are others who believe that the heterotrophic bacteria of today have been evolved from autotrophic ones.
 Well, according to these workers, before the appearance of any chlorophyll containing plants the autotrophic bacteria may have appeared.
 It is also suggested that different groups of bacteria from different ancestor have descended independently.
 Many others still believe that bacteria have given rise to other forms as being a terminal group in evolution or if they have not descended from the blue-green algae, perhaps the blue green algae have descended from them.

 They are omnipresent and found almost everywhere but they are in great abundance in tropical and temperate regions.

-On one hand they can be found in snow at temperature less than zero but on the other hand they are can also be found in hot springs with a temperature of 78°C.
+On one hand, they can be found in the snow at temperatures less than zero but on the other hand, they can also be found in hot springs with a temperature of 78°C.

-Majority of them are unicellular but the filamentous and colonial forms are quite common.
-Usually they are found embedded in the mucilaginous envelope.
+The majority of them are unicellular but the filamentous and colonial forms are quite common.
+Usually, they are found embedded in the mucilaginous envelope.
 Even when the bacteria are held together in chains each individual cell carries on its own metabolic process quite independently.

 They may be devoid of chlorophyll and mostly heterotrophic in nutrition.
-They produce asexually chiefly by fission while sexually they have different three modes like, conjugation, transformation and transduction.
-Before going towards the morphology of bacteria, here we have few examples of bacteria that affect humans.
+They produce asexually chiefly by fission while sexually they have different three modes like conjugation, transformation, and transduction.
+Before going towards the morphology of bacteria, here we have a few examples of bacteria that affect humans.
 The chart is given below.

 General Morphological Characters Of Bacteria